-- Attach the RCA cables to the jacks and run the wire all the way to the amplifier.
+- Attach the RCA cables to the jacks and run the wire to the amplifier.
 You may have to remove carpets and such for this.
 You will need long cables like the KabelDirekt – 25ft Long – RCA/Phono Cable, 2 to 2 RCA/Phono, Stereo Audio Cable

-- Connect the RCA plugs into the input sockets on the amplifier.
+- Connect the RCA plugs to the input sockets on the amplifier.